 1 Transfer credits for the lower-division program must be equivalent in both content and level of offering.
-Samples of studio work must be provided for evaluation.
-See a college academic advisor for an appointment.
+Samples of studio work to be accepted for credit must be submitted for evaluation through the college's Academic Advising Office, ARCH 141.
+Most studio courses and some lecture courses are sequential.
+They must be taken in, and may be offered only during, the semester noted.